 Now you just have to steam them to cook the Masa.

-I use my Turkey Fryer/Steamer.
+I used to use my Turkey Fryer/Steamer.
 I realize not everyone has one.
 That’s okay.
 You can use a large pot and a steamer insert.
 Either method will work.
 You can either stand them up or lay them on top of each other.
 Again…both ways will work.

 Place about 8 cups of water in the bottom of your pot, depending on the size of your pot…it’s okay if the Tamales are sitting slightly in the water.
 Cover the pot and bring water to a low boil.
 Steam for about 30-40 minutes.

-Turn off the heat and allow them to sit for 30 minutes so you don’t burn yourself.
+If cooking the traditional steam method, turn off the heat and allow them to sit for 30 minutes so you don’t burn yourself.
 Remove from the pan and lay on a paper towel.

 Can you see how moist the Masa is?
 The beef is packed with flavor and so tender.
 They are wonderful…truly wonderful.